 Listing time on the market will give you an indication if prices are moving up, staying constant, or heading downward.
 If prices are trending upward you may be able to price your home slightly more aggressively than if the market is trending down, or sideways.

 Another statistic you should be concerned with is how long it takes to sell a home.
 This statistic will tell you how long the average seller had to wait before selling.
 If you wish to sell faster than the average days on market there is only one sure way to accomplish this goal and that is to adjust the price.
 By adjusting the price you will encourage buyers to purchase your home over other comparable listings.

 So where do you get this information?
-A good real estate agent should be willing to provide you with a detailed report called a Competitive Market Analysis.
+A good real estate agent should be willing to provide you with a detailed report called a Comparative Market Analysis.
 This report is generally free but be careful.
 Many agents have the ability to create a suggested price page on these reports.
 These suggested price pages can often lead to disaster?
 How?
 Some agents will manipulate the report to create an inflated recommend price just to take your listing.
 A professional real estate agent will provide you with this information and guide you through the pricing process.

 To review a free updated CMA please give me a call at 720-277-9001.

 A last note on pricing: If your home fails to receive very many showings in the first 10 to 14 days this is a clear indication that the home is overpriced and should be immediately reduced.
 On the flip side if you have many showings but still no offers this is a clear indication that there is something wrong with the next P – Product!